philc/book-notes/psychology/principles - ray dalio.md

   * The lower brain exerts desires and emotions which are hidden from the prefrontal cortex, and thus hard to correct or control.
 * Radical open-mindedness requires you to replace your attachment to always being right with the joy of learning what's true.
-  * Instead, learn to take joy in obtaining the best data for your decisions.
+Instead, learn to take joy in obtaining the best data for your decisions.
 * The ability to perform well when you don't have the knowledge is more important than having tons of knowledge.
-  * "Sincerely believe that you might not know the best possible path and recognize that your ability to deal well with 'not knowing' is more important than whatever it is you do know."
 * Open-mindedness requires true, non-judgmental empathy.
 * "Ask yourself: am I seeing this just through my own eyes?
 If so, then you should know that you're terribly handicapped."